spencertipping/pushback/pushback/flowable.md

 }
 ```

-There are some situations like unions and intersections that require more
+This basic pattern can be modified a couple of ways to handle things like unions
-functionality from flowable values:
+and intersections:

 ```pl
 # intersected flow, e.g. for cut-through broadcasting